deontologician/restnavigator/README.md

 ```

 Now that we've signed up, lets take a look at our profile.
 The link for a user's
-profile is a templated link, which we can tell because its repr has a '*'
-character after it.
-You can also tell by the .parameters attribute:
+profile is a templated link, which we can tell because its repr has `{}` in it.
+You can also tell by the `.parameters` attribute:

 ```python
 >>> N.links.keys()